What I Learned in High School

 Make every decision worth your time.

 II.
-Never stop dreaming.
+Don't stop dreaming.

 You were made to soar, to crash to earth, then to rise and soar again.